Unit03/tutorial/en/deploy/install_git.md

     git --version

-If git tells us the version it's installed - we're ready to go!
+If Git tells us the version it's installed - we're ready to go!
 If not - terminal will inform us that it couldn't find the `git` command - Git should be available via your package manager, so try:

 #### Debian or Ubuntu